 Combat Oily Skin And Prevent Acne

-The body’s natural oils helps hydrate the skin and keep it supple and elastic.
-But some people can have skin that is too oily, particularly, in the face, neck and shoulder areas.
+The body’s natural oils help hydrate the skin and keep it supple and elastic.
+But some people can have skin that is too oily, particularly in the face, neck and shoulder areas.
 And this can lead to breakouts or acne.

 But managing oily skin can be done internally and topically.

 Internally, you need to watch the food and drinks that you put into your body.

 Foods high in fat, oil or sugar may have a negative effect on your skin and cause pimples.

 So, try to avoid greasy foods (burgers, french fries, fried chicken pizza, hot dogs, fast food, etc.) and high-sugar foods such as candy and soda.